 In Computer Programming I, students will acquire knowledge of structured programming techniques and concepts appropriate to developing executable programs and creating appropriate documentation.
 Students will analyze the social responsibility of business and industry regarding the significant issues relating to the environment, ethics health, safety, and diversity in society and in the workplace as related to computer programming.
 Students will apply technical skills to address business applications of emerging technologies.
 Computer programing offers Microsoft Technology Associate (MTA) Introduction to programing certification.
 Practicum in Information Technology I or II 2 Credits - Grades 11 -12

-Prerequisite: Web Design (ITSE1311), or Computer Science I , TVCC admittance -TSI
+Prerequisite: Web Design, or Computer Programming I

 This course provides opportunities for students to participate in a learning experience that combines classroom instruction with non-paid business and industry employment experiences and supports strong partnerships among school, business, and community stakeholders.
 The goal is to prepare students with a variety of skills for a fastchanging workplace.
 The Practicum is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences occur in an unpaid arrangement and can include a variety of locations appropriate to the nature and level of experience.
-Computer TIA/IT Fundamentals, and Information Tech Specials: HTML & CSS, or Computer TIA at certification opportunities are available.
+Microsoft Technology Associate (MTA) certification opportunities are available.